Location: Foam St. and Cannery Row, Monterey.

 Swim out on the same side of the beach.
 Swim out until you line up the backs of the bathroom and the deli with the great tri-tip sandwiches.
 For the other direction, line yourself up with the left side of backscatter (the building with the big whale on the side).
 Drop down there and go due north.
 This should bring you to the big pipe pretty quickly, and you can either follow it out and go north on the end, or you can keep going N and you should find some.

-Thanks to the following public websites for sharing their information on a classic Monterey dive site which we, as a club, have not dived in years – come and join us!
+Thanks to the following public websites for sharing their information on a classic Monterey dive site – come and join us!